-This is where we always start off, and it is a quick way to figure out where a cam is, performance wise.
-Luckily most webcams can be co-connected, meaning we could effectively test 2 cams, side-by-side and easily determine which was the better webcam, at least in terms of video quality.
-Which is without a doubt one of, if not the most important factor to most people when looking at webcams.
+This is where we always start, and it is a quick way to figure out where a cam is, performance-wise.
+Luckily most webcams can be co-connected, meaning we could effectively test 2 cams, side-by-side, which allows us to quickly determine which was the better webcam, at least in terms of video quality.

 This is different from each camera, but most cams have a particular niche or feature that is supposed to sell the product.
-Often times it is extremely easy to determine whether or not the feature is functional and working as intended.
+Often it is straightforward to determine whether or not the feature is functional and working as intended.

-A good example is the Logitech C922x since it had to new major features over the C920.
+A good example is the Logitech C922x since it had two new significant features over the C920.
 New microphone and background replacement tech.

 The replacement tech is a little rarer, and therefore a harder to test.
-But we found the other cams with similar features and quickly learned that no one had come remotely close to what Logitech had achieved here.
-Making it a very successful feature.
+But we found the other cams with similar features and quickly learned that no one had come remotely close to what Logitech had achieved here—making it a very successful function.

 Quality and Durability Test

-This is quite simple, what can realistically happen to a webcam? it will fall off the screen occasionally, and maybe even get stuck when you close your laptop.
+This is quite simple: what can happen to a webcam?
+It Might fall off the screen occasionally, and maybe even get stuck when you close your laptop.
 So that is what we did.
 Every cam got dropped a LOT, from small and medium heights.
-Surprisingly few cameras actually struggled with this test, which is why we consider durability to be a less important factor than with most other PC equipment.
+Surprisingly few cameras struggled with this test, which is why we consider durability to be a less important factor than with most other PC equipment.